Skip to main content

 Posts

-The Engineering Case Against Bitcoin
+The Mathematical Case Against Bitcoin

 An engineer's critique that exposes the technical failures of cryptocurrency.